Max Zaslofsky

 Max "Slats" Zaslofsky (December 7, 1925 – October 15, 1985) was an American professional basketball player and coach.
 He played in the Basketball Association of America (BAA) and National Basketball Association (NBA) where he was selected to the all-league first-team from 1947 to 1950.
-In the 1947–48 BAA season, at 21 years of age, he led the BAA in scoring, and in the 1949–50 NBA season, he led the league in free throw percentage (.843).
+In the 1947–48 BAA season, at 21 years of age, he led the BAA in scoring (Note: Zaslofsky's 1,007 total points and 21.7 points per game average are both the lowest marks recorded by an NBA/BAA scoring champion in a single season.), and in the 1949–50 NBA season, he led the league in free throw percentage (.843).

 Early life

 Zaslofsky, who was Jewish, was the son of Russian immigrant parents, Morris and Ida.
 He had two older brothers, Irving and Abe.
 He grew up in Brooklyn, attended cheder until he had his bar mitzvah, and spent many hours as a child on the playgrounds trying to perfect his two-handed set shot.
 Raised on Riverdale Street in the predominantly Jewish section of Brownsville, he attended Thomas Jefferson High School, where he was an All-PSAL selection in basketball and also played for the baseball team.
 He graduated from high school in 1943, and then spent two years in the U.S. Navy during World War II.